UtrechtUniversity/nudging/README.md

 ## Classifier for precision nudging
 Once, we have combined the data from different studies, we can use a classifier to determine which nudge type is most effective for a certain group of people, for a given nudge domain.
-In this study, we use age (in decades) and gender (female=0, male=0) to divide people into subgroups, although as said before we could easily include more observed characteristics if these are available.
+In this study, we use age and gender to divide people into subgroups, although as said before we could easily include more observed characteristics if these are available.

 ## Installation